From Design to Disclosure: Applications

-\begin{proposition} The following hold: \begin{enumerate}[label=(\alph*)] \item The payoff profile of every truth-leaning equilibrium is efficient: $(u_S^*,u_R^*)$ is supported by a truth-leaning equilibrium only if $u_S^*+u_R^*=\overline w$. \item For every efficient payoff profile, there is a nearby payoff profile supported by a truth-leaning equilibrium: for every $(u_S^*,u_R^*)$ with $u_S^*\geq 0$, $u_R^*\geq \overline u_R$, and $u_S^*+u_R^*=\overline{w}$, and every $\e>0$, there is a truth-leaning equilibrium of the disclosure game that supports payoffs within $\e$ of $(u_S^*,u_R^*)$. \end{enumerate} \end{proposition}
+\begin{proposition} The following hold: \begin{enumerate}[label=(\alph*)] \item The payoff profile of every truth-leaning equilibrium is efficient: $(u_S^*,u_R^*)$ is supported by a truth-leaning equilibrium only if $u_S^*+u_R^*=\overline w$. \item For every efficient payoff profile, there is a nearby payoff profile supported by a truth-leaning equilibrium: for every $(u_S^*,u_R^*)$ with $u_S^*\geq 0$, $u_R^*\geq \overline u_R$, and $u_S^*+u_R^*=\overline{w}$, and every $\e>0$, there is a truth-leaning equilibrium of the disclosure game that supports payoffs within $\e$ of $(u_S^*,u_R^*)$.\footnote{Equivalently, \Cref{Proposition-TruthLeaning}(b) identifies that there is a dense set of payoff profiles on the efficiency frontier of the BBM triangle that can be supported by (truth-leaning) equilibria of the disclosure game.} \end{enumerate} \end{proposition}

 Here is the logic.
-The only scope for inefficiency in monopoly pricing is that in some market segment, the monopolist's price exceeds some consumer types in that segment.
-Such behavior cannot emerge in an equilibrium of the perturbed game because the consumer types would then be better off revealing the whole truth to accrue the infinitesimal bump.
-Therefore, every truth-leaning equilibrium is efficient.
+The only scope for inefficiency is that in some segment, the optimal price exceeds some consumer types.
+Such behavior cannot arise in an equilibrium of the perturbed game because those consumer types would then be better off revealing the whole truth to accrue the infinitesimal bump.
+Consequently, every truth-leaning equilibrium is efficient.
 A more subtle intuition underlies why all efficient payoff profiles can be approximately supported by a truth-leaning equilibrium.
-We show that for every finite partitional equilibrium that (exactly) supports payoff $(\tilde u_S,\tilde u_R)$, there is a truth-leaning equilibrium that (exactly) supports payoffs $(\tilde u_S,\overline{w}-\tilde u_S)$.
-It then follows from \Cref{Proposition-BBM} that any efficient payoff profile can be approximated with one that is supported by a truth-leaning equilibrium.\footnote{Equivalently, \Cref{Proposition-TruthLeaning}(b) identifies that there is a dense set of payoff profiles on the efficiency frontier of the BBM triangle that can be supported by (truth-leaning) equilibria of the disclosure game.}
+We show that for every finite partitional equilibrium that supports payoff $(\tilde u_S,\tilde u_R)$, there is an efficient truth-leaning equilibrium that supports payoffs $(\tilde u_S,\overline{w}-\tilde u_S)$. \Cref{Proposition-BBM} then implies that any efficient payoff profile can be approached using a truth-leaning equilibrium.